king0913/academic-kickstart/content/home/projects.md

 +++
 # Projects widget.
-widget = "projects"  # Do not modify this line! active = false  # Activate this widget? true/false
+widget = "projects"  # Do not modify this line! active = true  # Activate this widget? true/false

 title = "Teaching"
 subtitle = ""

 # Order that this section will appear in.
-weight = 50
+weight = 90

 # Content.
 # Display content from the following folder.